Raphael-Chen/The.road.of.revival.in.C.programs/Platform_dependence/Like_Unix/Figures.in.APUE.md

 #### 14.5.1 System V Asynchronous I/O

 #### 14.5.2 BSD Asynchronous I/O

 14.5.3 POSIX Asynchronous I/O
+The POSIX asynchronous I/O interfaces give us a consistent way to perform asynchronous I/O, regardless of the type of file.
+These interfaces were adopted from the real-time draft standard, which themselves were an option in the Single UNIX Specification.
+In Version 4, the Single UNIX Specification moved these interfaces to the base, so they are now required to be supported by all platforms.

+The asynchronous I/O interfaces use AIO control blocks to describe I/O operations.
+The aiocb structure defines an AIO control block.
+It contains at least the fields shown in the following structure (implementations might include additional fields): struct aiocb {
+int aio_fildes;                      /*  file descriptor */
+off_t aio_offset;      /* file offset for I/O */
+volatile void *aio_buf;      /* buffer for I/O */
+size_t aio_nbytes;      /* number of bytes to transfer */
+int aio_reqprio;      /* priority */
+struct sigevent aio_sigevent;      /* signal information */
+int aio_lio_opcode;      /* operation for list I/O */
+};

+Figure 14.26 Example of a memory-mapped file

+14.5.3 POSIX Asynchronous I/O

 ### 14.6 readv and writev Functions